 IRS Interest Rate on Installment Agreements

-Interest will continue to accrue while the installment agreement is in place.
+Interest will continue to accrue while the tax payment plan is in place.
 The interest rate is adjusted quarterly.
 As an example, the IRS increased the interest rate on underpayments for the fourth quarter of 2022 to 6%, for most taxpayers.
+Higher interest rates can significantly increase your overall tax liability, making it crucial to manage these rates effectively.

-The Internal Revenue Service (IRS) will not agree to forgive interest payments.
+The IRS will not agree to forgive interest payments.

 FAQs